owning a pet bird

 Other Hidden or Occasional Costs

-Don’t forget: Some birds live 10–50 years.
-That’s a long-term financial and emotional commitment.
-Be sure you’re ready for the journey.
+Don’t forget that Some birds live 10 to 50 years.
+That’s a long term financial and emotional commitment.
+Make sure you are ready for the journey.

 For longevity care tips, visit our guide on Pet Hospice Care.
 You can also read expert bird care advice from The Spruce Pets.